-Keep in mind...if you can own the first meal of your day, you can win the dry eye battle!
+Keep in mind...if you can own the first meal of your day, you can optimize your health in so many ways!

 You often hear that breakfast is the most important meal of the day.
 But WHAT you eat for breakfast is actually the most important part.
 Before we get into what a green smoothie is, let’s discuss what NOT to eat for breakfast...

 Toast, Pancakes, Waffles, Bagels, Muffins, or Other Processed Baked Goods

 Sugar Filled Coffee - Instead, opt for Organic Black Coffee or Organic Green or Black Tea

 This is a list of foods that are very processed or heavy to eat.
 This means you don't get your body started in the right direction if you eat these.
 You will likely feel tired, cranky, and slow after eating these in the morning, and this is the opposite of what you want.